-The one or two adjacent teeth are prepared in the same way.
-They will be reduced in size to accommodate the dental crowns.
+A dentist will prepare the one or two adjacent teeth the same way as a traditional bridge.
+They will reduce the size of the teeth to accommodate the dental crowns.
 The bridge will be cemented to the abutment teeth.
 We only recommend using this type of bridge in areas where there is infrequent chewing like the small front teeth.

 Dental Implant Supported Bridge

-Dental Bridge vs Dental Implants
+Dental Bridges vs. Dental Implants

 Dental implants offer a long-term solution for missing teeth.
 When patients qualify, Dr. Lotardo will recommend them over other traditional restorations.

-Schedule a Dental Exam Today
+Schedule a Dental Exam & Bridge Consultation Today

 To schedule an appointment with Dr. Lotardo at his Nesconset, NY dentist office, please call 631-228-8780 (Nesconset Office) or 631-574-3898 (Riverhead Office) or 516-217-6668 (Roslyn Office) or request an appointment online.
 At your appointment, will discuss which type of dental bridge is right for you.